Ted Strickland: Post-gubernatorial career

 President Obama nominated Strickland to be one of the alternate representatives to the United Nations in September 2013, but his confirmation was delayed through the end of the year by Republican opposition in the Senate.
 In April 2014, Strickland became president of the Center for American Progress Action Fund, a progressive public policy research and advocacy organization.
 Strickland left that position in February 2015.

-In September 2024, Strickland was one of several former governors to sign an open letter to all 50 current governors urging them to certify their states’ votes after the upcoming November election.
+Strickland served as a delegate from Ohio at the 2024 Democratic National Convention.
+In September 2024, Strickland was one of several former governors to sign an open letter to all 50 current governors urging them to certify their states' votes after the upcoming November election.